bibib124/term/README.md

-pls read the terms file
+pls read the terms file and Privacy Policy